AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to keep baseline setup private, useful, and realistic" belongs in the blog because it explains the decision before the download.
-For "How to keep baseline setup private, useful, and realistic", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
-This article gives context for "How to keep baseline setup private, useful, and realistic", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Private workflow: baseline setup" belongs in the blog because it explains the decision before the download.
+For "Private workflow: baseline setup", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
+This article gives context for "Private workflow: baseline setup", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway